-We’re not saying that you always have to support an incumbent leader (one who is in office now).
-If an election is coming up and you've been unhappy with your current leader, it's completely appropriate for you to take a stance in support of the opposition.
+We are not saying that you always have to support an incumbent leader.
+An incumbent is a person who is in office now.
+If an election is coming up and you've been unhappy with your current leader, it is completely appropriate for you to take a stance in support of the opposition.
 This could be your strategy for how to fight city hall.

+Some neighborhood groups maintain complete neutrality in elections, and others become quite partisan.
+It's your choice.
 You can make different choices for different elections too.
 You can avoid endorsing any candidate during most elections.
 Then if there comes a time when you are very excited about a particular candidate, or quite opposed to one, your endorsement will mean even more to the people in your own neighborhood.

 However, the last word is this: Be civil to all candidates at all times.
 Don't make negative, mean, personal attacks.
 Base your position on the issues, and explain your reasoning as thoroughly as possible.
 Be respectful.
-That way, if your candidate loses, the winner might forgive you later if you master the good local government relations steps we've outlined.
+That way, if your candidate loses, the winner might forgive you later if you master the good local government relations steps we've outlined above.